 Stanford encourages partnerships with suppliers who adhere to the responsible purchasing guidance at a competitive price.

-United States Environmental Protection Agency (EPA) Guiding Principles
+- Review the United States Environmental Protection Agency (EPA) guiding principles, which include:

 - Include environmental considerations as part of the normal purchasing process

 - Emphasize pollution prevention early in the purchasing process